TheSoftwareHouse/rad-modules-docs/docs/security-details.md

 PASSWORD_REGEX:

-- **_Description_**: Regexp that shows how the password suppose to look like
+- **_Description_**: Regexp that shows rules how the password suppose to look like
 - **_Default_**: `".{8,}"`

 PASSWORD_RANDOM:

-- **_Description_**: The variable specifies if the user should provide a new password in reset password flow, or the password will be generated randomly by the system.
-With default configuration user should send username for whom password will be reset and new password e.g. `{ username: "Username", password: "NewPassword" }`.
-If the value will be set to `true` then the password will be generated randomly and the user will receive it in response.
+- **_Description_**: The variable specifies if users that will be inited from the file should have a password generated randomly or a password should be provided in the user's file.
 - **_Default_**: `false`

 PASSWORD_RANDOM_MAX_LENGTH: